 Case studies will introduce the complex analytical techniques required for portfolio analysis and asset allocation.

-Case studies will also introduce the complex analytical techniques required for portfolio analysis and asset allocation.
-Guest speakers from both the debt and equity side will provide real-world examples of current deals.
+Advanced case studies will demonstrate how deals are structured and will introduce sophisticated analytical techniques.
+Hands-on exercises will be utilized to enhance student learning.
+Guest speakers from both the debt and equity finance markets will provide real-world examples of current deals.